Horea94/Fruit-Images-Dataset/readme.md

 # Fruits-360: A dataset of images containing fruits #

-We introduce a new, high-quality, dataset of images containing fruits.
+A high-quality, dataset of images containing fruits.

 ## Structure ##